-As we get older, we’re meant to have naturally higher levels of these probiotics to keep us healthy and vibrant, but things like diet, stress, medication, overzealous hygiene habits, and antibiotics in food and as medicine can deplete these important microbes.
+As we get older, we’re meant to have naturally higher levels of these friendly microbes to keep us healthy and vibrant, but things like diet, stress, medication, overzealous hygiene habits, and antibiotics in food and as medicine can deplete these important flora.

 What are Bifidobacteria?

 Bifidobacteria are an anaerobic (don’t require oxygen) lactic acid bacteria that naturally inhabit our intestinal and urogenital tracts, and they are some of the first bacteria to colonize our bodies when we are born.
 In fact, Bifidobacteria species make up the vast majority (over 90%) of all bacteria in the guts of breastfed infants!

-Bifidobacteria work with the body to produce chemicals that discourage unfriendly microbes, enzymes, vitamins B and K, lactic acid, and a short chain fatty acid called acetic acid, which reduces yeast and mold growth and is a source of energy for our body’s cells.
+Bifidobacteria work with the body to produce chemicals that discourage unfriendly microbes, enzymes, vitamins B and K, lactic acid, and a short chain fatty acid called acetic acid, which can help keep yeast and mold growth under control and is a source of energy for our body’s cells.

 Why do we need Bifidobacteria?*

-As with all probiotics, Bifidobacterium assist with digestion, regulate the immune system, help us absorb nutrients, and work to crowd out undesirable bacteria.
-But, this particular species of probiotic also has several beneficial effects especially important for mature adults.
+As with all probiotics, Bifidobacterium support digestion, the immune system, and us nutrient absorption, as well as working to crowd out undesirable bacteria.
+But, this particular species of probiotic also has several benefits especially important for mature adults.

-They coat the lining of our colon, protecting us from toxins and harmful bacteria that can make their way into our bloodstream if our defenses are low.
-With 80% of our immune system in our gut, we need these valiant bacteria working on our behalf!
+They coat the lining of our colon, helping to keep toxins and harmful bacteria away from our bloodstream.
+With 80% of our immune system in our gut, we're lucky to have these valiant bacteria working on our behalf!